tokio-rs/mio/doc/getting-started.md

 # Getting Started

-This section will serve as an introductory Mio tutorial.
+This is an introductory Mio tutorial.
 It assumes you have familiarity with the [Rust](http://www.rust-lang.org/) programming language and the [Cargo](https://crates.io) tool.
 It will start from generating a new [Rust](http://www.rust-lang.org/) project